chip/popcap/README.md

-Mayfly
+PopCap
 ======

-Mayfly is an audio file management library.
+PopCap is an audio file management library.
 It wraps some functionality from FFmpeg for reading & writing metadata tags, converting between audio file formats, and managing an audio file on the file system.

 Getting Started
 ---------------

 ```
-gem install mayfly
+gem install pop_cap
-require 'mayfly'
+require 'pop_cap'

-Song = Class.new(Mayfly::AudioFile)
+Song = Class.new(PopCap::AudioFile)
 song = Song.new('path/to/sample.flac')
 ```